vauxite-org/typescript-logging/README.md

 # Linux/MacOS only - Cleans everything and re-installs packages, including those for the integration projects.
 ./initialize.sh

-# Use when ./initialize.sh cannot be used
+# Use when ./initialize.sh cannot be used, note that the other projects must be built first (see above)
 npm run ci      # Run inside respective test-integration project, e.g. tests-integration/rollup npm run build   # Run inside respective test-integration project.
 Builds test webapp and runs cypress tests.
 ```

 ## Bugs

-If you encounter a bug please log it in the issue tracker of this repository.
+If you encounter a bug please log it in the issue tracker of this repository and make sure what flavor (style) you are
+using.

 ## Contributing